 One of the best parts of fitness is tracking your progress and seeing how far you’ve come.
 That used to involve writing everything down in a training diary and having your coach evaluate your performance.
 Now, you can invest in the Fitbit Inspire HR and you’ll have all that information on your wrist.

 Today, you can track your speed, distance and heart rate with gear like the Fitbit Charge 3, providing you with instant feedback on any run or training session.
-You can, of course, see all this information on your phone as well, which is what makes the Nike Lean Armband such a crucial piece of kit for a comfortable run.

 Time to train

 This is the perfect time of year to get training, and by that, we mean simply getting out and running some miles.
 The vast majority of our distance running squads you’ll see competing on television this summer work to a time-worn formula of getting out and seeing the sights.
 That’s because easy runs strengthen the musculoskeletal system, stimulate growth in the circulatory system to better supply oxygen and fuel to muscles, and increase the ratio of slow-twitch-to-fast-twitch muscle fibres for endurance.
 With a solid aerobic base, you’ll be better equipped to take on tougher workouts further down the line.